Ca' da Mosto

-The Ca' da Mosto is a 13th-century, Venetian-Byzantine style palace, the oldest on the Grand Canal, located between the Rio dei Santi Apostoli and the Palazzo Bollani Erizzo, in the sestiere of Cannaregio in Venice, Italy.
+The Ca' da Mosto is a 13th-century Venetian-Byzantine style palace, the oldest on the Grand Canal, located between the Rio dei Santi Apostoli and the Palazzo Bollani Erizzo, in the sestiere of Cannaregio in Venice, Italy.
 Today, it is home to the Venice Venice Hotel.

 Architecture

 The palace has high narrow arches and distinctive capitals.
 The features show its beginnings as a casa-fondaco, the home and workplace of its original merchant owner.
 A second floor was added at the beginning of the sixteenth century, and a third in the nineteenth.
 The central part of the first floor is decorated with a wide heptafora with leftmost opening currently closed up.

 History

-The palace dates from the early 13th-century, and takes its name from the Venetian da Mosto family, the most famous of whom was Alvise Cadamosto, an Italian explorer who worked with slave traders in Portugal, and who was born in the palace in 1432.
+The palace dates from the early 13th century; some studies, however, suggest that the structure is even older.
+Originally owned by the Barozzi family, the property was purchased by Marco da Mosto of the da Mosto family in 1266, from which the palace takes its name.
+The most famous da Mosto was Alvise Cadamosto, an Italian explorer who worked with slave traders in Portugal, and who was born in the palace in 1432.
 It stayed in the da Mosto family until 1603, when Chiara da Mosto left her entire estate to Leonardo Donà dalle Rose of the Donà family, a nephew of her second husband, rather than to her da Mosto relatives, with whom she had fallen out.

-Between the 16th and the 18th centuries the Ca' da Mosto housed the well-known Albergo Leon Bianco (the White Lion Hotel).
+Between the 16th and the 18th centuries, the Ca' da Mosto housed the well-known Albergo Leon Bianco ("White Lion Hotel").
 In 1769 and 1775 the Holy Roman Emperor and son of Maria Theresa, Joseph II, lived here during his stay in Venice.